kamel-yamani/kamel-yamani/README.md

 ### Presentation
 Hi, I'm **Kamel**,
-Student at Higher National School of Computer Science Algiers- ESI ex INI, I like creating Web Sites in my spare time, I'm also a AI Passionate
+Student at Higher National School of Computer Science Algiers - ESI ex INI, I like creating Web Sites in my spare time,
+I'm currently pursuing a specialization in Machine Learning offred by Google Cloud.

 <!---
 kamel-yamani/kamel-yamani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.